 Due to the sustainability criteria of ASN Impact Investors, no investments are made that are classified as "#2 Not sustainable".
-The fund has been classified by ASN Impact Investors as an Article 9 product under the SFDR.
+The fund reports in accordance with Article 9 of the SFDR.

 Is a specific index designated as a reference benchmark to meet the sustainable investment objective?